 When I was new to sock knitting, blocking socks seemed to be one of those things that only experienced knitters did.
 I didn’t have sock blockers, and to be honest, I still didn’t have a good handle on washing wool just yet.
 For those new to the term, blocking refers to the process of washing and shaping (or reshaping) ones woolens.
 This process helps get your wool to relax and look its best.
 Now, as a more experienced knitter, I know the magic blocking can make.
 All those wrinkly and uneven stitches lay smooth, cables pop and lace opens up with some good old-fashioned blocking.

 Wondering how to block socks?
-Here are some tips and tricks to get you started:
+Here are some tips to get you started:

 1. Wash your socks!

 Washing your socks (or any knitting/crochet for that matter) is just good practice upon completion of a project.
 It gets the gunk off that we’ve put there with all the handling, toting around in purses, cars, to work, on the train, etc. Use a wool wash (I favor Euclan but there are many others just as good) and soak your socks in a basin of lukewarm water.
 Twenty minutes or so should do it.
 Gently squeeze them out or, as I like to do, roll in a towel and squeeze the towel, until most of the water is out.

 2. If you aren’t keen to hand wash, you can machine wash your socks if the wool was superwash (double check the label!).